danielballan/blog/source/research/index.markdown

 ---
 ### In one breath

-I study the physics of soft materials, materials like layers of protein which are squishy in a complex way.
-I infuse them with tiny beads and, by studying how these beads move through the squishy medium, I investigate the medium’s mechanical properties.
+I study the physics of soft interfacial materials, like layes of protein that build up when a bowl of milk is left out in the air.
+Interfaces like this are squishy in a complex way.
+To investigate that, I infuse them with microscopically small beads.
+By studying how these beads move through and around the squishy interface, I can characterize its mechanical properties.

 ### In one elevator ride